RabinPhaiju/Django-Projects/README.md

 8. to login backend, we need to create a superuser
    -> python manage.py createsuperuser

+9. Model View Controller

+   - We name the three basic functions of an application as follows
+   - Controller - The code that does the thinking and decision making
+   - View - The HTML, CSs, etc. which makes up the look and feel of the application
+   - Model - The persistent data that we keep in the data store

-9. Test sql album,artist,genre,track
+10. Test sql album,artist,genre,track

     - sqlite -> sqlite3 db.sqlite
     - tables -> .tables
     - schema -> .schema [table_name]

-10. Run sql command in terminal
+11. Run sql command in terminal
     - python manage.py shell
     - from Shortner.models import Artist,Genre,Album,Track;
     - Insert new Artist